Incoming Students

 Rules for applying and preparing the Study Contract

-In the process of applying to NOVA FCSH, the student prepares a Learning Agreement (LA) , which contains, among other information, the courses the student plans to attend.
+In the process of applying to NOVA FCSH, the student prepares a Learning Agreement (LA), and indicates the courses the student plans to attend.
 The preparation of the LA must comply with the following criteria:

 • Minimum: one course;